 “We enthusiastically support The Armenia Tree Project because the global benefits are multi-faceted; donors contribute to the economic, social and environmental fiber and prosperity of Armenia.”

 Steve and his wife Debbie are longtime supporters of ATP and have been instrumental in outreach efforts in the Worcester, MA area.
 They’ve opened their home for a fundraising house party and invited ATP to present to community organizations they participate in.

 “Of all my humanitarian projects, this is the most meaningful to me.
 Together with ATP, I've launched a campaign to celebrate the survival and achievements of the Armenians from Azerbaijan.
 We will be planting a two-hectare forest in Talin, Armenia to celebrate our community and memorialize the killed and the bulldozed over graves of our loved ones."

 Community activist Anna Astvatsaturian Turcotte pledged to raise $15,000 for this project.
-Anna is asking Armenians worldwide to donate in memory of the martyrs, in honor of friends or family who fled Azerbaijan, and to remember the history of the talented, successful, and often forgotten Armenians of Azerbaijan.
-The forest will be named in honor of the Armenians from Azerbaijan, in recognition of the 30th anniversary of the anti-Armenian pogroms in Baku.
+Anna is asking Armenians worldwide to donate in memory of the martyrs, in honour of friends or family who fled Azerbaijan, and to remember the history of the talented, successful, and often forgotten Armenians of Azerbaijan.
+The forest will be named in honour of the Armenians from Azerbaijan, in recognition of the 30th anniversary of the anti-Armenian pogroms in Baku.

 Paul ArakelyanLos Angeles, CA

 “Regardless of how tasty fruit is or how popular it becomes, it owes it to its roots.
 Know your roots and respect them.”